mmartindale/sm_vim_ahk/README.md

 |~~n/N~~| Search next/previous not supported for SM|
 |~~*~~| Disabled.
 You can perform Ctrl+F3 search on the selected text with Tab + S|
 |~~ZZ/ZQ~~|Like Command mode, this has been disabled|

-TODO *R* -- NEW -- (R)eturn from the Knowledge tree, focus on main window

 ### Visual Mode